deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 ```

 With `setUpdateListener()` you define a callback that receives the updates
-sent by `sendUpdate()`.
+sent by `sendUpdate()`:

 - `update`: passed to the callback on updates.
 - `update.payload`: equals the payload given to `sendUpdate()`

-The callback is called for updates sent by you or other peers.
+The callback is called for state updates sent by you or other peers's app instances.

 ### getAllUpdates()